Skip to main content

 Clock responsiveness

-Demonstrates epigenetic age reversal in mouse studies and in vitro human cell models.
-Altos Labs, Retro Biosciences, and others are pursuing human translation.
+Demonstrates clear epigenetic age reversal in mouse studies and in lab-grown human cells.
+Several well-funded companies (Altos Labs, Retro Biosciences) are working on translating this to humans.

 Entirely experimental.
-Not available outside research settings.
-Major safety concerns including cancer risk (c-Myc is an oncogene).
-Delivery, dosing, and tissue targeting are unsolved challenges.
+Not available outside research laboratories.
+Major safety concerns, including cancer risk (one of the four proteins, c-Myc, is a known cancer driver).
+Delivery, dosing, and tissue targeting are unsolved problems.

 What we don't know

 Whether partial reprogramming is safe in humans.
-Optimal factor combination and delivery method.
-Whether epigenetic age reversal translates to functional rejuvenation.
-Timeline to human therapies.
+The optimal combination and delivery method for the reprogramming factors.
+Whether epigenetic age reversal actually translates to functional rejuvenation.
+How long until human therapies might exist.

 Key findings

-• Mouse studies: tissue rejuvenation and lifespan extension
+• Mouse studies show tissue rejuvenation and lifespan extension

 • Major biotech investment (Altos Labs, Retro Biosciences)